canonical/operator-workflows/docs/explanation/integration.md

 The rocks are pushed to the local MicroK8s image registry (localhost:32000) using `rockcraft.skopeo copy --insecure-policy --dest-tls-verify=false ...` command if the rock is downloaded as a tarball artifact.
-Artifact mode is used by default for pull-request test runs with the default MicroK8s provider.
-Other events and providers use registry mode unless `upload-image: artifact` is explicitly selected.
+Artifact mode is used by default for fork pull requests regardless of provider, and for pull-request test runs with the default MicroK8s provider.
+All other event/provider combinations use registry mode unless `upload-image: artifact` is explicitly selected.
 Artifact archives are retained for 30 days by default; override this with `artifact-retention-days`.

 Tox argument: `--<rock-name>-image=<local-registry-image-name>`